nosideeffects/nosideeffects.github.io/_posts/2025-01-07-how-to-develop-software.md

 ```
 > Figure: Workflow with example steps that fall in the refinement phase

 Now, this flow better represents a sustainable development cycle.

-Sadly, many tasks in the refinement stage are dismissed as 'maintenance,' especially by non-technical managers working with junior engineers.
+Sadly, many tasks in the refinement stage are dismissed as 'maintenance,'
+especially by non-technical managers working with junior engineers.
-The term's vagueness and lack of value in modern business thinking has caused this critical stage to be ignored, undervalued, and underfunded.
+The term's vagueness and lack of value in modern business thinking has caused this critical stage to be ignored,
+undervalued, and underfunded.
 Sooner or later, the lack of transition to this phase will result in its unexpected emergence as a system failure.

 Entering the refinement stage is inevitable, but it’s best to do so often.
 The longer you wait, the more likely productive work will turn into wasted effort.
 Avoiding code analysis and simplification can create an illusion of productivity but often leads to rewrites, or worse, project failure.

 ---

+But what _is_ refinement?
+And how is it different from discovery?

-Next time, we’ll separate development ideas into beliefs and provable facts.
+Next time, we’ll begin to define these concepts more rigorously,
+and separate ideas about development into beliefs and provable facts.
 We’ll use concrete evidence to model development _as_ computation.
-We will more precisely define common terms as we go along.